just-for-shahi/src/README.md

 # Faraz Kish Projects
 These projects are free for public use.
 Be a lesson for those who violate the rights of others!! ✌️

+# Brands
+- Farazkish
+- Uinvest
+- MFinance

 # Contact